bluemeaniez/tt09-chip4lyfe/docs/info.md

 ## How it works

-It simulates one singular Leaky Integrate and Fire neuron taking in
+It simulates one singular Leaky Integrate and Fire neuron taking in an 8-bit number voltage as a current which then generates a spike when a certain threshold of 200 is surpassed.

 ## How to test